Trimaran: History

 The first double-outrigger boats were developed by the Austronesian people and are still widely used today by traditional fishermen in maritime Southeast Asia.
 It developed from the more ancient single-outrigger boats as a way to deal with the problem of the instability of the latter when tacking leeward.
-Double-outrigger boats, however, did not develop among Austronesians in Micronesia and Polynesia (although it exists in western Melanesia), where single-outrigger boats and catamarans are used instead.
+Double-outrigger boats, however, did not develop among Austronesians in Micronesia and Polynesia (although they exist in western Melanesia), where single-outrigger boats and catamarans are used instead.

 Warships with double-outriggers were used widely in Maritime Southeast Asia since ancient times up until the early modern period, with examples like the karakoa, lanong kora kora, knabat bogolu, and the Borobudur ships.
 These were often referred to by Europeans during the colonial era as "proas", a general term which can also refer to single-outriggers and even to native ships without outriggers.

 20th century

 Recreational sailing catamarans and trimarans gained popularity during the 1960s and 1970s.
 Amateur development of the modern sailing trimaran started in 1945 with the efforts of Victor Tchetchet, a Ukrainian émigré to the US, who built two trimarans made of marine plywood, which were about 24 ft long.
 He is credited with coining the term, "trimaran."
 In the 1950s and 60s, Arthur Piver designed and built plywood kit trimarans, which were adopted by other homebuilders, but were heavy and not sea-kindly by modern standards.
 Some of these achieved ocean crossings, nonetheless.
 Other designers followed, including Jim Brown, Ed Horstman, John Marples, Jay Kantola, Chris White, Norman Cross, Derek Kelsall and Richard Newick, thus bringing the trimaran cruiser to new levels of performance and safety.

 Following the homebuilt movement, production models became available.
 Some trimarans in the 19–36 ft are designed as "day-sailers" which can be transported on a road trailer.
 These include the original Farrier – Corsair folding trimarans, such as the F-27 Sport Cruiser – and original John Westell swing-wing folding trimaran (using the same folding system later adopted also on Quorning Dragonfly) and like trimarans.